In this post, we are going to talk about The Wizard of Hockey Major Dhyan Chand. Here we will discuss his Achievements, Legacy and more.

 Berlin Olympics in 1936: Major Dhyan Chand Biography

 It’s possible that Dhyan Chand’s most memorable competition was the 1936 Berlin Olympics.
-As a mark of respect for Hitler, who had forbidden the wearing of turbans on the field despite the fact that he was a Sikh, the player took off his turban and played bareheaded.
+As a mark of respect for Hitler, who had forbidden the wearing of turbans on the field even though he was a Sikh, the player took off his turban and played bareheaded.
 Dhyan Chand, who scored 11 goals in five games, including two against Germany in the final, led India to its third consecutive gold medal.
 His accomplishments won him the title of Player of the Tournament and the moniker “The Wizard of Hockey.”

 Major Dhyan Chand Biography: Legacy